2018 TASI Applications are now closed.

 Local TASI Organizer: Tom Degrand

-The Application form will be available in December, 2016.
+The Application form was available in January 2018.
 Applicants must submit a completed application and arrange for two professional letters of recommendation be submitted to TASI.
 Applicants may send potential recommenders a link to the TASI Recommendation form to submit letters.

-All forms and letters will be due by March 1, 2017.
+All forms and letters are due by March 1, 2018.